Wildlife Parks Where you can find Hippos in Uganda

 Queen Elizabeth Park – Kazinga Channel:

-The 40-kilometer long Kazinga Channel connecting Lake George and Lake Edward has the highest concentration of hippos in all of Africa – during the Kazinga Channel boat ride you will see hundreds of hippos in the water and on shore – a most amazing sight.
+The 40-kilometer-long Kazinga Channel connecting Lake George and Lake Edward has the highest concentration of hippos in all of Africa – during the Kazinga Channel boat ride, you will see hundreds of hippos in the water and on shore – a most fantastic sight.

-Local communities were given hippo meat and they developed a taste for it.
-The idea was even floated to sell cans of hippo meat and various ways of preparing hippo for human consumption was also looked into– They tested various hippo recipes but that idea died out after Uganda gained independence.
+Local communities were given hippo meat and developed a taste for it.
+The idea was even floated to sell cans of hippo meat, and various ways of preparing hippos for human consumption were also looked into– They tested different hippo recipes.
+Still, that idea died out after Uganda gained independence.
 Today you can see vast hippo herds at Kazinga Channel.
-You will also observe hippos in other parts of Queen Elizabeth Park – including the Ntungwe River in the Ishasha sector of the park.
+You will also observe hippos in other parts of Queen Elizabeth Park – including the Ntungwe River in the Ishasha sector.

-There is nothing like a boat ride up the River Nile to the bottom of the Falls – along the route you will see many hippo pods and Murchison Falls Park is one of the best places to see hippos up close from the boat you are riding in and usually you have the opportunity for some great photo shots including open mouth ones, to hippos fighting with one another.
+There is nothing like a boat rides up the River Nile to the bottom of the Falls – along the route, you will see many hippo pods, and Murchison Falls Park is one of the best places to see hippos up close from the boat you are riding in and usually you have the opportunity for some great photo shots including open mouth ones, or hippos fighting with one another.

 You can also find them on a downriver boat ride to Lake Albert and as you drive near Lake Albert Nile on a wildlife Game Drive.